Mesaieed: Climate

 The following is climate data for Mesaieed obtained from the Qatar Statistics Authority.

 Industrial area

-Mesaieed is an industrial city and is managed by Mesaieed Industrial City, a subsidiary of QatarEnergy.
+Mesaieed is an industrial city managed by Mesaieed Industrial City, a subsidiary of QatarEnergy.
 All the industry concentrated in the city constitutes the core of Qatar's industry.

 The industrial area accommodates the main plants of the following companies:

 Developments

 As part of the Qatari government's National Vision 2030, a $7.4 bn project was launched in 2010 to construct a major port strategically located near Mesaieed Industrial Area's port.
 The port, named Hamad Port, became operational in December 2016 and covers an area of 26 sqkm.

 Tourism

 Tourism is confined to Mesaieed's desert areas, primarily to the immediate southeast of the city.
-Beach resorts on Mesaieed's coast are considered to be among the most important tourist areas in the country.
+Beach resorts on Mesaieed's coast are considered to be among Qatar's most important tourist areas.
 The main tourist resort is Sealine Beach Resort, which has a hotel, villas and water sports facilities.

 The sand dunes on the eastern coast are known as 'singing sands' because of the sounds they produce.

 In 2012, Barwa Group launched a construction project in the southern zone of Mesaieed to establish a large tourist resort over an area of 829 sqm.

 Al Afjah Heritage Village is a cultural attraction located on the western boundaries of Mesaieed.